'The Queen's Gambit' Cast on How the Netflix Drama Goes Beyond the Chess Board (VIDEO)

 "He meets Beth and his bubble is burst," Melling says of his character, a Kentucky State Champion.
 As for Brodie-Sangster's U.S. Champion, Benny Watts, viewers will first meet him at a tournament in which he's not even participating.
 "He just thought he'd stumble in and check out the competition," the Game of Thrones alum shares.

 Benny and Harry tag along for her rollercoaster ride of a chess-playing career, but Beth's struggles are her own at the end of the day.
 "We are all human beings desperately working on ourselves.
-If you're not growing, you're not alive anymore," says Joy.
-While The Queen's Gambit is a feminist story about a woman's journey to break through in a male-dominated field, Joy adds, "Pretty much every field is male-dominated, so it's more about a really brilliant person who struggles with herself and overcomes that struggle."
+If you're not growing, you're not alive anymore," says Taylor-Joy.
+While The Queen's Gambit is a feminist story about a woman's journey to break through in a male-dominated field, Taylor-Joy adds, "Pretty much every field is male-dominated, so it's more about a really brilliant person who struggles with herself and overcomes that struggle."

 The Queen's Gambit, Series Premiere, Friday, October 23, Netflix